Into Work Pathway

 - Identify key study skills for further study at level 3 and above

-- Helping in Schools courses – Level 2 and Level 3 accredited courses
+- Helping in Schools courses – Level 2 accredited courses

 - These courses are designed for adults interested in becoming a volunteer or a teaching assistant in a school This is also useful for parents to help their own children with learning

-- Community Interpreting – Level 2 and Level 3 accredited courses
+- Community Interpreting – Level 1, 2 and 3 accredited courses

 - For students who speak another language and are interested in becoming an interpreter in the community